 Evesham Defibrillators also won the Community Organisation of the Year accolade at the Love Evesham Awards on November 2.

-A West Midlands Ambulance Service spokesperson said that hospital handover delays had an effect in rural areas.
+A West Midlands Ambulance Service spokesperson admitted that hospital handover delays did have an effect in rural areas.

 They said: "There is a direct correlation between hospital handover delays and our ability to get to patients in the community quickly.